ai-models/aimm/README.md

 AI Model Manager CLI, it's like pip or npm - but for AI models!

+#### User Benefits
+* Save disk space, potentially many gigabytes
-For users, this allows easily managing your collection of AI models.
-It stores your models in a location that all of your AI enabled apps can access, so you don't need to worry about the huge files taking up so much space, or creating symlinks.
-Finally, no more having to hunt for a model and making sure you rename it and put it in the correct folder correctly.
+* No more having to hunt for a model and making sure you rename it and put it in the correct folder

-For developers, it means less code that you have to handle initializing your app and collecting all of the AI model resources needed.
-AI Model Manager also will provide security through checksum checks and pickle scanning.
+* Less effort needed to audit what models are installed and where they came from

+#### Developer Benefits
+* Less code to manage, no longer need to handle keeping model list and download logic
+* Pickle scaning and security mechanisms will be built into app

 ![image](https://user-images.githubusercontent.com/654993/205424825-a50d913d-0168-4d87-844f-ef376a3c8164.png)